MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Mexico/ui-extensions-setup-and-generate-diot-report-mx.md

 As a company in Mexico, you must report VAT from vendor purchases to the Mexican government, to SAT - Servicio de Administración Tributaria.
 This can be done in [!INCLUDE[prod_short](../../includes/prod_short.md)] by generating a file that can be uploaded to SAT.
 This topic describes how to set up the functionality and generate the report.
 The DIOT (Declaración Informativa de Operaciones con Terceros) report functionality is created as an extension (app) for [!INCLUDE[prod_short](../../includes/prod_short.md)] and is preinstalled in the online version but must be installed manually in the on-premises version of [!INCLUDE[prod_short](../../includes/prod_short.md)].

-## What Does this Extensions Handle?
+## What does this extension hHandle?

 The extension provides the following capabilities:

 * Setup of the DIOT-related information
 * Vendor settings
 * Export the DIOT report so it can be uploaded to the authorities

-## Setup of the Mexican DIOT Extension
+## Setup of the Mexican DIOT extension

 You set up the DIOT extension through Assisted Setup, which provides an easy, step-by-step guide for getting started with DIOT in [!INCLUDE[prod_short](../../includes/prod_short.md)].
 If needed, you can run the guide several times until the setup is completed.

 1. In [!INCLUDE[prod_short](../../includes/prod_short.md)], choose the ![Lightbulb that opens the Tell Me feature.](../../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Assisted Setup**, and then choose the related link.